Rigaudon/jsgames2/README.md

 - Add twitch emotes to chat

 # Bugs
-- Cats dancing on certain size screens when playing cards
+- Cats dancing on certain size screens when playing cards (try using transforms instead of transition)

 # Sources/credits
 - Sounds taken from free domain.